THIS EVENT IS SOLD OUT.

 - Admission to The Power of Gold: Asante Royal Regalia from Ghana, regularly a $16 ticket

-- Special tour of the exhibition with DMA Senior Curator of the Arts of Africa, the Pacific, and the Americas, Roslyn Walker
+- Special tour of the exhibition with DMA Senior Curator of the Arts of Africa, the Americas, and the Pacific, Roslyn A. Walker

 - Completed weaving to take home